dsacramone/redux-map-bind-actioncreator/README.md

 # redux-smooth-bind-actioncreators
 <blockquote>
+Reduce the boilerplate of "mapStateToProps" and "mapDispatchToProps" !

 This implentation of connect / bindActionCreator is a quality of life change for my particular usage.
 I have more than 1 "store" and each of my pages needs to bind its own actions/states while also binding dispatch.
 I don't want to include the functions at the bottom of "n" number of pages setting up these connects/bindToActionCreators.
 So, just include this package and we should be good to go.
 You now have "actions", and "state", all wrapped up nicely for you and no need to have 2 small functions and includes (at top) on each page.

+So, in short - the goals is to reduce the boilerplate of "mapStateToProps" and "mapDispatchToProps".
+If you have these two functions for a file, or two.
+No worries.
+But, what if you have 3+ files, that all use this same boilerplate code?
+Thus, include this npm module -- and boom.
+One line at the bottom, and you are good to go!
 </blockquote>

 ## Simple Directions